plxtra/oms-api/src/content/docs/rest/account/index.md

   label: /account
 ---

-The Account Controller is responsible for retrieving and manipulating Trading Account metadata.
+The `account` URL provides bulk management of Trading Account metadata.

-OMS does not use this data directly, and simply acts as a central store for this information to be consumed by other services.
+OMS does not use this data itself, and merely provides a central store for consumption by other services.

-## GET all
+## Retrieve all Trading Accounts

 `GET /account`

-Performing a GET on this URL retrieves all Trading Account metadata.
+Retrieves all registered Trading Account metadata.

 ### Query Parameters